AlyHdr/nell-reification-experiments/README.md

-# Internship Reification in Semantic Web 2019
+# Evaluating Reification Models in Real-World Datasets

 In this readme a documentation of the tests is presented with examples on the command line tools and the bash scripts used.
 ## Triple Stores (SPARQL engines)